Other Aspects of Pavement Design

 For new construction, a paved shoulder is provided on major routes, the full thickness of the travel way pavement should be extended laterally to a longitudinal joint either 1 ft. or 2 ft. outside the travel way.
 This widening is to extend 2 ft. for interstate and 1 ft. for all other locations.
 In instances where short segments of pavement are placed, butted at each end by pavement that is not widened, approval may be obtained to omit the widening.

 For resurfacing projects on roadways with shoulders 4 feet or narrower, when shoulder improvements are also anticipated as part of the scope of work, the same asphalt surface mix used on the travelway should be extended the entire shoulder width.
 This will allow for a single monolithic pavement operation for the shoulder, reducing additional lane drops and construction time.
 All shoulders wider than 4 feet should have the same asphalt surface mix used on the travelway extended onto the shoulder a minimum of 18 inches.
-An alternate mix type may be specified beyond 18 inches when the shoulder are wider than 4 feet.
+An alternate mix type may be specified beyond 18 inches when the shoulder is wider than 4 feet.
 This will provide a continuous surface mix for placing rumble strips/stripes.
 (See EPG 626 Rumble Strips.)

 Ramp shoulders should be consistent with the mainline.
 For ramps with integral curbs, the shoulder material and thickness will be specified in the pavement thickness determination.